VirtoCommerce/vc-module-catalog/README.md

 A category is a container for other categories or items.
 Category in the catalog can have sub-categories.

-Categories allow building hierarchy and relationship between various items in the catalog.
-This helps to make it easier for customers to navigate on client side to the items they would like to purchase.
+Categories allow building hierarchies and relationships between various items in the catalog.
+This helps customers to navigate on client side to the items they would like to purchase.

 Large catalogs containing many items might be reasonable to organize using parent-child relations.